Giant has a huge range of mountain bikes with 27.5in (650b) wheels – more than 40 of its models currently feature the middle-sized wheels.

 The popular Reign platform was missing from the Giant range in 2014, but is now back and is the best it’s ever been.
 Featuring 27.5in wheels, 160mm travel and a long, low geometry, it’s designed to be stable and inspiring in demanding off-road conditions.
 It’s been developed in conjunction with team enduro riders Adam Craig and Josh Carlson.

-Two models of Reign are available – the Reign 27.5, which is based around an aluminium frame, and the Reign Advanced 27.5, which utilises Giant’s Advanced Composite Technology on the main frame.
+Two models of Reign are available – the Reign 27.5, which is based around an aluminum frame, and the Reign Advanced 27.5, which utilises Giant’s Advanced Composite Technology on the main frame.

 We got to ride the Reign Advanced for two days at the launch in Pemberton, British Columbia on some seriously demanding terrain, and found it hard to pick holes in the impressive new design.